puppetlabs/puppetserver/documentation/known_issues.markdown

 `noexec`, or you can choose a different directory to use as the temporary directory for the Puppet Server process.
 If you want to use a different directory, you can set the following JVM property:

 ```
 -Djava.io.tmpdir=/some/other/temporary/directory
 ```

+When Puppet Server is installed from packages, this property should be added to the `JAVA_ARGS` variable defined in either `/etc/sysconfig/puppetserver` or `/etc/default/puppetserver`, depending on upon your distribution.
+Note that the service will need to be restarted in order for this change to take affect.

 ## Diffie-Helman HTTPS Client Issues